Hasta la Raíz: Writing and recording

-In order to create a balance in the track listing, Lafourcade wrote "Te Quiero Ver" as a "simple song" about wanting to be with someone.
-The track was co-written by Marian Ruzzi, and was inspired by the music of the 1970s, including a chorus with answering voices, emulating musical theatre.
-The lyrics for "Lo Que Construimos", deals with the decision to leave someone and going separate ways.
+To create a balance in the track listing, Lafourcade wrote "Te Quiero Ver" as a "simple song" about wanting to be with someone.
+The track was co-written by Marian Ruzzi and was inspired by the music of the 1970s, including a chorus with answering voices, emulating musical theatre.
+The lyrics for the jazz song "Lo Que Construimos", deals with the decision to leave someone and going separate ways.
 "Estoy Lista" is a ballad about being ready to be well, and Lafourcade worked on the track in her spare time, taking a year to finish it.
 The last track, "No Más Llorar", was written during a family reunion with her father and sister in Chile.
 Lafourcade wrote it about a love that could not be, her mourning and search for stability, forgiveness, and healing.
 In live performances, the singer dedicates the track to Mexico, to send hope through her music and help people deal with situations such as the Iguala mass kidnapping.
 "I feel that nowadays is really important that we acknowledge the social part.
 We must look inward and work, see which aspects we can address to deliver something more positive to the world".

 Regarding the musical arrangements, Lafourcade explained, "I felt that the arrangements had to function as the perfect embrace to the songs ... since each song had its own distinct personality.
 So it was like creating the ideal musical surroundings.
 I'm very visual with music, so I always try to create atmospheres, panoramas, and images.
 Kind of like creating photographs through music".
 She stated to Venue Magazine that the album sequence was selected to create a cycle, to have a beginning and an ending.
 Lissette Corsa of MTV Iggy said that the songs are "crafted as expansive, cinematic soundscapes that lend themselves to the mood of each song".